yyu233/StudyNote/Work/Gain.md

 1. Consider teh scope.
 Is it repository-wide?
 Is it applicaiton user wide?
 Is it system wide?

 Development Environemnt:
 1. Make sure the file format on your development enironment is consistent with the targeted format.
+2. Learnt how to register RHEL system with RedHat and attach different subscription.
+3. Learnt how to use ansible-lint to check best practices of ansible

 Demo:
 1. Check voice volume and connection.
 Make sure other people can hear you and read your screen.